mleah/employee-directory/README.md

 ToDos in code (good place for pair programming):
 - Hook up the edit profile api call to the edit profile page
+- Build the add a new profile feature